kindoflew/svelte-parallax/README.md

 * `will-change`: I decided not to set `will-change: transform` on every `<ParallaxLayer>` because you quickly hit a memory limit (atleast in Firefox) and [it's not recommended anyways](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change).
 If you have performance issues, this can be added as necessary to the `style` prop.

-* `style`: Optionally, if you hate inline styles, `<Parallax>` and `<ParallaxLayer>` have classes exposed (`.parallax-container` and `.parallax-layer` respectively) so you could target them with something like `:global(.parallax-container)` if that's more your style.

 ### Differences from react-spring/parallax
 * Some of the prop names are changed for no reason other than that I like them more.
 If you are coming from react, `span = factor`, `sections = pages`, `rate = speed`.

-* react-spring/parallax is a scrollable container, svelte-parallax is not, so you are scrolling the actual page.
+* react-spring/parallax is a scrollable container, svelte-parallax is not (you are scrolling the actual page).
 This means that svelte-parallax can be anywhere on your page and only have the browser scrollbar visible.

 * react-spring/parallax has a `horizontal` prop on the container component, svelte-parallax does not.
 This is mostly because of the point mentioned above — this is not a scrollable container, so you'd have to scroll the actual browser window horizontally, which is gross to me.
-(I am considering making another container component that would use `position: sticky` and scroll horizontally based on `scrollY`, but I'm still not sure about it.)

 * svelte-parallax has a `horizontal` prop on `<ParallaxLayer>`, react-spring/parallax does not.
 I don't know if people will actually use it, but I like the idea of stuff popping in from the sides.